cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 informative:
   frost:
     target: https://eprint.iacr.org/2020/852.pdf
-    title: "FROST: Flexible Round-Optimized Schnorr Threshold Signatures"
+    title: "Two-Round FROST with Trusted Dealer"
     author:
       - name: Chelsea Komlo
       - name: Ian Goldberg
+      - name: Deirdre Connelly
+      - name: Richard Barnes
-    date: 2020-07-08
+    date: 2021-06-01

 --- abstract

-In this draft, we present FROST, a Flexible Round-Optimized Schnorr Threshold signature scheme that reduces network overhead during signing operations while protecting against forgery attacks applicable to prior similar threshold and multisignature constructions.
+In this draft, we present a variant of FROST, a Flexible Round-Optimized Schnorr Threshold signature scheme.
+FROST signatures can be issued after a threshold number of entities cooperate to issue the trusted dealer, allowing for improved distribution of trust and redundancy.

-FROST can be safely used without limiting concurrency of signing operations yet allows for true threshold signing, as only a threshold number of participants are required for signing operations.
-Here, we define FROST as a two-round protocol, but it can be optimized to a single-round single-round signing protocol as the first round can be performed as a batched pre-processing stage.
+This variant specifically defines key generation with a trusted dealer and two-round signing operations.

 --- middle